London - In flight

 Erlian - Tsar’s Gold Train - Gobi Desert, Mongolia

 We reach the Chinese border city of Erlian around noon today.
-There will be time to browse for bargains in the busy markets and shops here before transferring to the Russian Tsar’s Gold Private Train (3T+) for our onward journey, travelling across the Gobi Desert and through the vast green steppes of Mongolia.
+There is time to browse for bargains in the busy markets and shops before transferring to the Russian Tsar’s Gold Private Train (3T+) for journey across the Gobi Desert and through the vast green steppes of Mongolia.
 We spend the night on board the train.

 This morning our train arrives in Ulaanbaatar, the capital of Mongolia, where we join an included tour taking in city highlights such as Chinggis Khan Square and the Choijin Lama Temple, which is now a museum housing a collection of Buddhist statues, paintings, masks and other religious artefacts.
 For this evening, we have the chance to book an optional performance of traditional Mongolian music and dance, including the famous throat singing, and we will be spending the night in the Ramada Ulaanbaatar Hotel (3T+).
 Alternatively, for a small supplement, you may opt to stay overnight in a yurt camp in the Mongolian Alps, a truly unique experience (weather permitting).

 Gandan Monastery and the Mongolian Alps